mcebular/fireflies/README.md

 python detect.py
 ```

+To detect markers, it's best to print them.
+You can generate markers with an online generator (i.e. http://chev.me/arucogen/).
+Make sure your selected dictionary is **4x4 (250)**).

+You can test the detection by opening the website on your phone and pointing the phone's screen (with the marker) at the camera.

 Visualization and detection processes are running independently of each other (i.e. you can run visualization without the detection).
 Processes communicate between each other using a web socket, which opens on port 12001.